MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 Fundamentally, grid operators must balance electricity supply with demand.
 In order for the operators to have enough generation capacity in reserve to meet periods of high peak demands, utilities need to build new generation capacity requiring costly and long-term investments.
 To defer the construction of new generation capacity, utilities often implement programs that reduce, shed, or shift load through demand-side management (DSM), energy efficiency, or demand response (DR) programs.
 Buildings, which collectively consumed 63% of delivered electricity in the U.S. in 2019 (15% residential, 12% commercial, 35% industrial, EIA 2020), have the potential to offer grid services through implementation of DSM strategies that enhance electrical load flexibility.
 Grid-interactive efficient buildings (GEBs) that use existing and new technologies to provide demand flexibility have recently emerged as a way to balance the grid's supply and demand and a source of value through avoided electricity system costs (DOE, 2019a).

-This report builds upon previous work that reviewed and categorized GEB technologies (Steen et. al., 2020) by quantitatively evaluating these technologies using building performance simulation.
+This report builds upon previous work that reviewed and categorized GEB technologies (Steen et. al., 2020) by quantitatively evaluating these technologies using building performance simulation (BPS).
 The following sections describe the methodology, results, and conclusions of the analysis.

 # 2. Methodology

 The analysis used a reference building energy model from the U.S. Department of Energy Commercial Reference Building Models (Deru et. al., 2011) as the starting point for evaluating the technologies, henceforth referred to as the baseline.
 The reference building models are EnergyPlus models (Crawley et. al., 2001) that are collectively representative of over 60% of the commercial building stock in the United States and are meant to represent generic existing and new buildings rather than a specific individual building.
-The Medium Office model was chosen because it is most representative of the commercial building stock in the United States based on area (EIA, 2012).
+The Medium Office model was chosen because it is most representative of the commercial building stock in the United States based on area according to the Commercial Buildings Energy Consumption Survey (EIA, 2012).

+The baseline model was created with OpenStudio using the Create Prototype Building measure.
+OpenStudio is a software development kit that includes a collection of tools for BPS (Guglielmetti et. al., 2011).
+Notably, OpenStudio includes tools to create models that can be translated to EnergyPlus for simulation and application programming interfaces for programatically interacting with models.
+Measures are formal computer scripts written in the Ruby programming language that can interact with an OpenStudio model directly (an OpenStudio Measure), change the EnergyPlus model prior to simulation (an EnergyPlus Measure), or produce reports after simulation with Reporting Measures (Roth et. al, 2016).
+For each technology considered in this analysis, a Measure was used to apply it to the baseline model for optimization in OpenStudio's  Parametric Analysis Tool (PAT), which allows performing sensitivity analyses, uncertainty quantification, design optimization, and model calibration on a large scale through the use of cloud computing (Ball et. al., 2020).

 ## 2.1 Baseline Model Inputs

-The baseline model was created with OpenStudio (Guglielmetti et. al., 2011) using the Create Prototype Building measure.
-Measures are formal computer scripts written in the Ruby programming language that can interact with an OpenStudio model directly (an OpenStudio Measure), change the EnergyPlus model prior to simulation (an EnergyPlus Measure), or produce reports after simulation with Reporting Measures (Roth et. al, 2016).
  Several changes to the baseline model were required to allow the application of specific technologies, which are described in the Measures section.
 In total, the changes decreased the energy use intensity (EUI) by 0.9% and increased the peak electric demand by 10.2% (unadjusted facility) and 4.8% (adjusted utility).
+The following figures and tables summarize the baseline model inputs and outputs (simulation results).

 ![image](images/baseline_geometry.png)